 social and emotional development

-A copy of the fortnightly program is available from the Room Leaders/Kindergarten Teachers via email, along with being displayed inside each room, and on the noticeboard in the ramp way linking the Mavron Street and Yooralla Street buildings, at the midpoint of the ramp way.
+A copy of the fortnightly program is available from the Room Leaders / Early Childhood Teachers via email, along with being displayed inside each room, and on the noticeboard in the ramp way linking the Mavron Street and Yooralla Street buildings, at the midpoint of the ramp way.
 Your child’s observations and documentation are also readily available via email, or can be accessed in your child’s portfolio – the portfolios are available to view in your child’s room.

 To keep track of your child’s progress throughout the year, Parent/Teacher interviews are held at the end of terms 1, 2 and 3 – these evenings are VERY POPULAR.

 You will be invited to attend an ‘out-of-hours’ interview to discuss your child’s progress, their learning and development, and/or your expectations for their experience at ACC.
 We strongly recommend that you access the interview booking link sent via email in a timely fashion to secure an interview time with the educators to discuss your child’s progress.

 Access to Educators

-Aside from the Parent/Teacher interviews throughout the year, each Room Leader/Kindergarten Teacher is also available during their allocated planning time to answer questions, to meet to discuss concerns or research information about particular matters occurring within the room environment.
+Aside from the Parent/Teacher interviews throughout the year, each Room Leader / Early Childhood Teacher is also available during their allocated non-contact time to answer questions, to meet to discuss concerns or research information about particular matters occurring within the room environment.